 A jammed finger is an incredibly common injury, especially if you play sports.
-While jammed fingers may be common, they are also extremely painful and require medical attention.
+While jammed fingers may be common, they can also be extremely painful and may require medical attention.
 Below, you can learn how to tell if you have a jammed finger or if the injury might be more severe.

 Anatomy of the Finger

 Your finger is made up of three different joints.
 These different joints are supported by ligaments, called collateral ligaments.
 When you jam your finger, it’s usually because one of these ligaments has been sprained or injured.
 If the bone fractures, you have a broken finger.

 A jammed finger or broken joint will cause pain, swelling, and immobility of the finger.
 Swelling may occur and last for a few weeks.
 The swelling should go down after a few weeks, but the swelling may persist depending on the severity of the injury.
 You may even notice decreased pain and increased mobility even though your finger is still swollen.

 How to Alleviate Pain from a Jammed Finger

 Always see a medical professional if you believe you have a serious injury.
 In the meantime, these at-home methods can help alleviate the pain associated with a jammed finger.

 - Take Ibuprofen.
 Ibuprofen can reduce swelling and help the pain, even for a broken or jammed finger.
 Read the instructions on the bottle closely and follow the dosage recommendations there.

 - Test your finger’s mobility.
 If you try to move or bend your finger and feel a sharp pain and experience a lack of motion, you may have a broken finger.
 If this is the case, see a doctor right away.